 Even if 5G could operate at full capacity, 5G broadband plans are likely to be expensive in comparison to existing NBN options.
-Optus may be planning to release a $70, unlimited-data 5G plan straight off the bat, but this isn’t necessarily a strong indicator of future 5G broadband prices and data inclusions.
+Optus may have released an unlimited-data 5G broadband plan straight off the bat, but this isn’t necessarily a strong indicator of future 5G prices and data inclusions.
 5G coverage will also be severely lacking when compared to NBN availability, and again would require Australian telcos to invest heavily in order to reach the same coverage levels as existing 3G and 4G networks.

 In general, 5G is likely to complement the NBN, rather than replace it.
 When it comes to high-bandwidth, data-intensive online activity, the NBN’s fixed-line connections will still be the go-to broadband option for the majority of Australians.

 Telstra 5G Coverage by Suburb